apache/activemq-artemis/docs/user-manual/en/flow-control.md

 ```

 For example, if I have a queue called "myqueue", I could set the
-maximum memory size to 10MiB, and the the server will control the number
+maximum memory size to 10MiB, and the server will control the number
 of credits sent to any producers which are sending any messages to
 myqueue such that the total messages in the queue never exceeds 10MiB.